-If you have been granted PPI compensation by a bank you owe money to, the bank may well take your refund and put it towards paying off your debts.
+Been granted PPI compensation by a bank you owe money to?
+The bank may well take your refund and put it towards paying off your debts.
 This is known as ‘Setting Off’.
 It may seem frustrating at first, but will be beneficial in the long run, as you will be debt free sooner.

-If you’re already in a DMP and feel you may be eligible for a PPI repayment, contact your case manager today.
+Already in a DMP and feel you may be eligible for a PPI repayment?
+Contact your case manager today.
 They will be happy to advise you on the subject.

 We have a variety of debt solutions available to those struggling with debt.
 If you’re worried about your finances, give us a call today on 0800 316 1833